52 Best Freelance Writing Job Boards (Updated for 2023)

 Overview:

-FlexJobs is a job board that allows you to sift through different opportunities in a blink of an eye.
+FlexJobs is a job board that allows you to sift through different opportunities in the blink of an eye.
 It offers diverse freelance jobs, but fortunately, they have a dedicated section only for writers.
 To get a glimpse of the gigs, you don’t even need to set up an account.
 However, to get full details and be able to apply, you need to become a member.
 Full access costs $14.95 per month.
 But it’s worth it because the board is inundated with new, quality jobs that allow you to stack some dough.
 Besides using advanced filtering, you can also sign up for a weekly newsletter with new posts and extra writing tips.

 8. Mediabistro